Ebuka456/25-Days-DAX-Challenge/README.md

 ### Let's Get Started! 🎖️
 Now that you have the overview, let's dive into the 25-Day DAX Challenge.
 Get ready to explore the world of DAX and enhance your data analysis capabilities.
 Happy coding!

+To Participate in the challenge, check here: [Challenge](https://curbal.com/25-days-of-dax-fridays-challenge-ed1-northwind-company)

 Note: This challenge is designed for educational and skill development purposes.
 It is not affiliated with or endorsed by any specific organization or platform.